enafta/FUT20-Relisting-Bot/README.md

 It may work on FIFA 21 too

-This aloows you to relist all selling card every hour without need to get in a do it manually
+This allows you to relist all selling card every hour without need to get in the APP manually

 this rapository works on:
-  fifa 20
+  fifa 20 (maybe 21 too)
-  hotmail mail account to get the code from every Chrome version
+  hotmail  account to get the verification code from every Chrome version